abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Tree](../04_order/tree.svg)

-The difference between the two is small but crucial:  in a tree, each element can have multiple elements connected *to* it, but can itself only be connected to just one other element.
+The difference between the two is small but crucial:  in a tree, each element can only be connected to just one other element (although it can have multiple elements connected *to* it).
 If we represent a tree as an inclusion order, each set would "belong" in only one superset, whereas with semilattices there would be no such restrictions.

 ![Tree and semilattice compared](../04_order/semilattice_tree.svg)